How to Relieve Sciatic Nerve Pain With Exercise

 - Stay in this position for several seconds and then return to your starting position.

-When doing this exercise, you’ll feel the stretching your lower leg and glutes, which can help you relieve sciatic nerve pain.
+- When doing this exercise, you’ll feel the stretching of your lower leg and glutes.

 Lower back exercise